Burke-Lauenroth-Lab/workflow_guidelines/README.md

 #### Style Guide <a name="cstyle"/>

+We have generated our own C style guide and coding standard for C available [here.](https://github.com/DrylandEcology/DrylandEcologyProtocols/blob/master/C_Coding_Style.md) Particularly important take-away from this documents are _entity naming_ and _indentation and spacing_, particularly our bracing style.

 #### Code Development <a name="cdevel"/>

 See the README.mds ([SOILWAT2](https://github.com/DrylandEcology/SOILWAT2/blob/master/README.md)) in our C based repositories for additional protocols and advice on code development.